Barry Callebaut Makes Ruby Chocolate Couverture

 The possibility of ruby chocolate was discovered by accident about 13 years ago by the Barry Callebaut research department as it studied cocoa beans.
 Germany's Jacobs University in Bremen cooperated in the development.The innovation is based on a special type of cocoa bean after about a decade of development.

 The cocoa beans that are used to make Ruby chocolate come from the Ivory Coast, Ecuador, and Brazil.
 The unusual pink color comes from the powder extracted during processing.
-Ruby chocolate is derived naturally by isolating specific compounds in cocoa beans.
+Ruby chocolate is derived naturally by isolating specific compounds in ruby cocoa beans.
 While the red cocoa powder has been produced by several companies, this is the first time a natural pinkish chocolate has been produced.
 To retain its pink color, the fermentation process for the beans is entirely eliminated thus giving the chocolate a berry flavor and pinkish red appearance without any addition of berries or artificial colors.
 However, there is not much information available on the exact making of pink chocolate because the process of making Ruby chocolate is not a patent but instead guarded as a trade secret.
 According to the Barry Callebaut Chef:

 “You need to find the specific beans and to process them in a specific way to release the color and flavor in a natural way.
 It’s a very clean label.”